 - Medicare data shows a lack of social contacts (social isolation) among older adults adds an estimated $6.7 billion to government spending yearly.

 - In another study, 40% of adults ages 62-91 report that they are occasionally or frequently lonely.

-- Loneliness is so pervasive that CareMore, a subsidiary of Anthem, has professionals screen for loneliness during appointments for seniors.
+- Loneliness is so pervasive that CareMore, a subsidiary of Anthem, has professionals screen for loneliness during appointments for older adults.
 (Note: they’ve also appointed a “Chief Togetherness Officer.”)

 Why Are Older Adults Lonely and Disconnected?

 Not to be grim, but along with life’s many benefits, the longer you live, the more losses you will experience.
 It’s simple math.
 It might be the death or illness of a beloved parent, spouse or partner, or dementia.

 Sometimes, it’s missing regular interaction with colleagues after retirement or not having a sense of purpose.
 Or, geography: adult children and grandchildren may live far away (or even be close by but not have much of a relationship); friends may move to be near their families or start over someplace new.

 Not having money to go out to restaurants, movies or fun activities that involve other people can limit opportunities, as can mobility issues.
 There are six million age 65+ who live alone with a disability.